Xabierland/MTProxy/README.md

 Also feel free to check out other options using `mtproto-proxy --help`.

-5. Generate the link with following schema: `tg://proxy?server=SERVER_NAME&port=PORT&secret=SECRET` (or let the official bot generate it for you).
+5. Generate the link with following schema: `https://t.me/proxy?server=SERVER_NAME&port=PORT&secret=SECRET` (or let the official bot generate it for you).
-6. Register your proxy with [@MTProxybot](https://t.me/MTProxybot) on Telegram.
-7. Set received tag with arguments: `-P <proxy tag>`
-8. Enjoy.
+6. Enjoy.

 ## Random padding
 Due to some ISPs detecting MTProxy by packet sizes, random padding is